 Language styles influence the way the brand is communicated through attitude and tone.
 It influences the way the brand will sound or read.
 It may contain detailed information about applications of the brand through different channels, such as physical display banners to digital advertising.
 It includes words and phrases that your brand uses and does not use.

 Below, we we made an outline of style guide information you may want to include.
 Fill out the areas listed below and keep it in an easily accessible document.

 - Colors: What are the colors used in your logo, website, and other marketing materials?
 Describe your brand colors and corresponding RGB, CYMYK, and Pantone values.

-- Pallet: Expanding on the above, you may want to choose an extended pallet from which to work from.
+- Palette: Expanding on the above, you may want to choose an extended palette from which to work from.
 This may include colors that can be used for backgrounds, text, and other design elements.
 Having this information on hand helps you adapt to situations where there are unexpected uses of color that you can’t work around (if you have to adapt to someone else’s signage), or when you choose to experiment with your visuals (ex. photo shoot backgrounds).

 - Logo: Show all versions of your logo here, which means in all colorways (black and white, one color, all colors), and uses (do you ever break it up in different ways?).
 Detail out the colors, minimum size, maximum size, and space around the logo.
 Also display ways in which the logo is *not* to be used.

 - Fonts: Choose fonts that reflect your brand identity and think of the use-cases where you will need them.
 For example, text on your logo tag in garments, on a website, hangtags, blog, signage, and other collateral.
 It is essential to be consistent with your typography.
 You may choose different typefaces for different purposes.
 In your guide, describe when to use what typeface.
 For example, you may want to choose a different text for a header and body, or for web versus print.